-You can celebrate just about anywhere, green beer or not.
-But these are the BEST of the BEST St. Patrick’s Day celebrations everyone in the Gem City should know about.
+To celebrate the luck of the Irish, local taverns, restaurants and bars are gearing up to make this a St. Patrick’s Day to remember with colorful and fun bashes.
+And sure, you can celebrate just about anywhere, green beer or not.
+But these are the best of the best St. Patrick’s Day celebrations in the Gem City.

-The biggest and baddest St. Patrick’s Day celebration around town (and quite possibly in the state) is just now finally legal.
-The Dublin Pub will celebrate its 21st St. Patrick’s Day this weekend.
+The biggest and baddest St. Patrick’s Day celebration around town (and quite possibly in the state) is at the Dublin Pub in downtown Dayton.
+The Dublin Pub will celebrate its 22nd St. Patrick’s Day this weekend.

 Don’t expect to find any green beer at this Irish pub, though.
 Expect only the real deal.

-The Dublin Pub’s taps will be filled with Guinness, Smithwicks and other brew from The Emerald Isle.
+The Dublin Pub’s taps will be filled with Guinness and other brews from The Emerald Isle.
 Cider will be available, but domestic beers will not be.
 For the first time, Dublin Pub with serve Kilkenny beer at its St. Patrick’s Day bash.

-There will be a huge tent to extend the celebration outdoors with live music and entertainment for hours and hours and hours.
+There will be a huge tent to extend the celebration outdoors with live music and entertainment for hours and hours (and hours and hours).

 In 2014, the Dublin Pub was named one of the top 10 Irish pubs in the nation by the “Tom Horan’s America’s Top Ten Club.”

 The Dublin Pub will open at 11 a.m. for lunch on Monday, March 16.
 The St. Patrick’s Day pre-party starts at 6 p.m. that night, along with the first annual Dublin Pub 1 Mile Run, which also features a costume contest.
 General admission is $10 for both the pre-party and St. Patrick’s Day.